Furever-Found/furever-backend/README.md

 Until the account/asset explanations are in place, the current way to add a pet to an owner would be through the `AddPet(self, petId: str)` method.

 The way to retrieve pets is through the `def GetPets(self)` method.

+##Logging

+Logging has been used in every class to examine the data that is being processed; currently, everything gets saved to the default file (established by `PraSaga`, in the `SagaPython` folder), and named `sptransactionlog.txt`.
+Logs can be examined after every execution.
+This file will get re-initialized after every run.